 When I got my first go-ahead to do a project about music theory goodies in pop songs, I sat down among friends at a computer in the FSU Music Library (one of my favorite places in the world).
 I started scouring the internet.
 The very first idea I had was to mention the wildly changing meters in Neko Case's "Middle Cyclone", one of my very favorite songs.

 A quick search lead to one of my all-time favorite pieces of pop culture writing, found on the absolute gem of a website OverthinkingIt.com, which I only wish updated more often.
 Written in 2009, not only is this a phenomenal piece of writing that fully encapsulates my personal philosophy of seemingly basic pop culture merging with high level academic music theory, but it invited commentary from other music theorists, discussing tritone substitution, two simultaneous modulations, and lots of other awesome possibilities.

 Amazing, amazing stuff.
-And hey, if DJs or whoever at EVERY SINGLE SCHOOL DANCE from January 2000 to May 2001 can blare this song top volume, then we can teach it in our classrooms, right?
+And hey, if DJs or whoever played this song at EVERY SINGLE SCHOOL DANCE from January 2000 to May 2001, then we can teach it in our classrooms, right?

 JK April Fool's!